The Vermont Statutes Online

 § 10404a.
 Repealed.
 2011, No. 21, § 3.

 (a) Debt protection agreements that meet the requirements of this section, including requirements related to necessary disclosures, prohibited activities, and to the sale, transfer, and assignment of such agreements, are not insurance as defined by section 3301a of this title and are not governed by the insurance laws of the State of Vermont.

 (1) “Debt protection agreement” means a loan term or contractual arrangement that may be part of, or separate from, the loan agreement or retail or motor vehicle installment contract that modifies the loan or retail or motor vehicle installment contract terms governing the extension of credit under the loan agreement, or retail or motor vehicle installment contract, and under which the creditor agrees to provide one or more of the following protections:

-(A) debt cancellation, which is an agreement to cancel all or part of a borrower's obligation to repay an extension of credit from that creditor upon the occurrence of a specified event and shall include a guaranteed asset protection waiver agreement wherein the creditor agrees to cancel all or part of a borrower's obligation to repay an extension of credit to the extent that there is an outstanding balance on the loan or retail or motor vehicle installment contract after application of property insurance proceeds in the event of total physical damage or theft of the property; or
+(A) debt cancellation, which is an agreement to cancel all or part of a borrower’s obligation to repay an extension of credit from that creditor upon the occurrence of a specified event and shall include a guaranteed asset protection waiver agreement in which the creditor agrees to cancel all or part of a borrower’s obligation to repay an extension of credit to the extent that there is an outstanding balance on the loan or retail or motor vehicle installment contract after application of property insurance proceeds in the event of total physical damage or theft of the property; or

 (B) debt suspension, which is an agreement to suspend all or part of a borrower’s obligation upon the occurrence of a specified event.